tavoyne/blog-next/posts/lockfiles-demystified.md

 Should lockfiles be committed to the repository?
 You'll find a lot of different answers to that question around the Web, but only one of them is right: **Yes, always**.

 Why?
 Because you want anyone (e.g. a colleague) or anything (e.g. a deployment server) accessing your git repository to use the same version of `react` that you use locally, that you tested your code against.
-This is critical to prevent errors, as new versions-even backward-compatible ones-may break your code.
+This is critical to prevent errors, as new versions—even backward-compatible ones—may break your code.

 ## Conclusion

-As a conclusion, we can say that lockfiles are an almost perfect solution to a complex problem.
+As a conclusion, we can say that lockfiles are an almost-perfect solution to a complex problem.
 You have many dependencies, those dependencies have dependencies of their own, and each dependency can be resolved in a variety of different ways: the universe of potential combinations is vast.
-Lockfiles bring determinism to the party, which enables you to maintain sovereignty over your codebase.
-In order for you code to keep working as time goes, they lock everything, while kindly handing the control panel to you.
+Lockfiles bring determinism to this mess, enabling you to maintain sovereignty over your codebase.

 [^1]: [https://yarnpkg.com/cli/dedupe](https://yarnpkg.com/cli/dedupe)
 [^2]: With the exception of npm's `npm-shrinkwrap.json` file (a.k.a the « publishable lockfile »).
 But its usage is [discouraged in most situations](https://docs.npmjs.com/cli/v7/configuring-npm/npm-shrinkwrap-json).